kaushalyacode/React/README.md

                 - return null if you dont want to update state
-                - can check state and props value befor returning new state render() componentDidMount()
+                - can check state and props value befor returning new state render()
-        Updating
-            static getDerivedStateFromProps()
-            shouldComponentUpdate()
+                - this is the only required method in class component
+                - read this.props and this.state rerturn jsx which describe the UI
+                - do not cause side effects, state changes, interact with dom
+                - this has all child components, so childrens life cycle methods will be called after this. componentDidMount()
+                -  only once get called in life cycle
+                -  invoked immediately after a component and all its children components have been rendered to the DOM
+                -  Can cause side effects : Interact with DOM or Peform API calls Updating static getDerivedStateFromProps() shouldComponentUpdate()